About the Library

 Users whose conduct with a computer resource on the internet violates federal, state or local laws will be prosecuted to the full extent of the law.
 Evidence of illegal activity will be reported to the proper authorities.
 Bourbon Public Library will cooperate with the authorities in the investigations of illegal activities.

 Bourbon Public Library reserves the right to inspect and/or observe the use of its equipment and resources for purposes of enforcement of these policies and will remove any material stored in files to which all computer resources or Internet users have access which in its opinion, does not comply with this document.
-Any or all rights to access to Internet computers may be suspended or revoked by the Bourbon Public Library director or designated supervisor at any time, without prior notice or hearing, for abusive conduct of violation of the conditions of use set forth in this document.
-Reinstatement of those rights is at the discretion of the library management.
+Any or all rights to access to Internet computers may be suspended or revoked by the Bourbon Public Library staff at any time, without prior notice or hearing, for abusive conduct of violation of the conditions of use set forth in this document.
+Reinstatement of those rights is at the discretion of the Library Director.